 - a.
-Use Present Value Table 1 in the Appendix to determine the maximum amount of cash the dean should be willing to pay for a copy machine. - b.
-Use Present Value Table 2 in the Appendix to determine the maximum amount of cash the dean should be willing to pay for a copy machine. - c.
+Use Present Value Table 1 in the chapter's Appendix to determine the maximum amount of cash the dean should be willing to pay for a copy machine. - b.
+Use Present Value Table 2 in the chapter's Appendix to determine the maximum amount of cash the dean should be willing to pay for a copy machine. - c.
 Explain the consistency or lack of consistency in the answers to Requirements a and b.

-LO 3 Exercise 10-5A Determining net present value
+LO 3 Exercise 16-5 Determining net present value

-Metro Shuttle Company is considering investing in two new vans that are expected to generate combined cash inflows of \$28,000 per year.
+Metro Shuttle Inc. is considering investing in two new vans that are expected to generate combined cash inflows of \$28,000 per year.
 The vans' combined purchase price is \$91,000.
 The expected life and salvage value of each are four years and \$21,000, respectively.
 Metro Shuttle has an average cost of capital of 14 percent.